Tony Jamieson: International

 Jamieson made his international debut for the Cook Islands in 2000.
 In 2010, Jamieson became infamous after sitting with the ball for over minute during a 2–0 defeat to Fiji.

-Management career
+Managerial career

 In November 2011, Jamieson was appointed as technical director of the Cook Islands Football Association.
 In 2013 he formed Football Cook Islands, a group of passionate, long-term football supporters, players, qualified coaches and club officials, concerned about the way football is currently being managed by the national association CIFA.
 He was subsequently suspended by CIFA and banned from all football-related activities by the Oceania Football Confederation for five years for ethical breaches.